 An existing file template may be missing from the list if this is a custom template whose filename extension (template extension) does not match the registered patterns of any of the recognized file types.
 In such a case, you may want to register the corresponding pattern for an existing recognized file type or add a new file type and register the corresponding pattern for this new type.
-For more information, see Set file type associations.
+For more information, refer to File type associations.

 In the dialog that opens, type the name of the file in the corresponding field.
 Note that you should not type the filename extension.

 You can specify the whole directory structure prepending the new filename.
 If the nested directories do not yet exist, they will be created.